Beexyzxne/Beexyzxne/README.md

 <img width="1321" height="1420" alt="1000003020" src="https://github.com/user-attachments/assets/31afe884-9623-4651-a938-9fd00d41d5c8" />

 MORE INFOS SOON !!
-WORK IN PROGRESS X_X
+WORK IN PROGRESS X_X am lazzyy. . .

 <!--
 **Beexyzxne/Beexyzxne** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.